Daniel-and-Mauro-s-projects/CI_TSP/README.md

 - [ ] Code parent selection methods
   - [x] tournament
   - [x] roulette
+  - [x] rank roulette
+    - in rank roulette, in order to select the weights, we considered two options: 1) Using the reciprocal of the rank as the weight 2) using the ranks in inverse order and normalize (so the 1st would get 29/norm and the last would get 1/norm).
+In the end we ran a little experiment and we chose the 1)
+  - [x] random
 - [x] Code crossover methods
   - [x] OX1
   - [x] POS